criticalfault/nullsheen_main_site/content/posts/magical-traditions-in-your-game.md

 #### How I would run Palero's in Shadowrun.
 This would be an option for Full Magician characters.
 Character creation would be done the usual way for purchasing Spells.
 The exception will be made when it comes to Conjuring.

-The starting character would begin with a Force 1 Ancestor Spirit which will reside within a new Foci (call Nganga) they will also have to buy for 2500 nuyen.
+The starting character would begin with a Force 1 nFumbe Spirit which will reside within a new Foci (call Nganga) they will also have to buy for 2500 nuyen.
 They will need to also give up a single spell point to bind the Nganga to them.

 The spirit is allowed to be called out of the cauldron every day and offer favors equal to its Force every day.
 They will be either bound to the cauldron or the priest (the priest would take some token from the cauldron to bind the spirit to themselves) at any given time and then may only be within Force x 5 KMs of whichever the spirit is bound too.